 Sacramental Request Form

-PLEASE NOTE: The person authorizing release of the sacramental records must be the person named in the record, the parent of a minor child, or the spouse or adult child if that person is deceased.
+PLEASE NOTE: The person authorizing release of the sacramental records must be the person named in the record or the parent of a minor child.
 Anyone else must show proof of power-of-attorney.

 Requesting A Certificate for Genealogy